-- New Exception for the Visually, Hearing, Intellectually, or Learning Impaired: The amendments added a new exception allowing the "reproduction or adaptation" of a work for the visually, hearing, intellectually, or learning impaired.
-The international community at WIPO, in June 2013, adopted The Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired, or Otherwise Print Disabled to create a limitation and exception for the benefit of the blind, visually impaired and otherwise print disabled, which will be mandatory for individual WIPO members that ratify the Treaty.
-The new Thai exception goes well beyond the Marrakesh Treaty's mandate.
-DIP has revised this provision to include allowing beneficiaries to communicate works to the public underscoring concerns regarding the scope of the exception.
-This exception needs further scrutiny, and in any event, must not be implemented in such a way that it would conflict with the Berne Convention and TRIPS "three-step test." - Absence of Landlord Liability Provision: It is highly unfortunate that the Royal Thai Government did not take the opportunity to enact a landlord liability provision, to provide adequate civil, administrative, and criminal remedies against property owners who lend their premises to those who engage in commercial infringement of copyright.
-While a previous draft of copyright law amendments included a landlord liability provision imposing criminal liability on one who "provides physical or digital spaces for infringing activities," in 2011, DIP was apparently informed by the Thai Trade Representative that the provision was "redundant with the existing contributory offense of the Criminal Code."
+- Absence of Landlord Liability Provision: In the recent amendment process, it is highly unfortunate that the Royal Thai Government did not take the opportunity to enact a landlord liability provision to provide adequate civil, administrative, and criminal remedies against property owners who lend their premises to those who engage in commercial infringement of copyright.
+While a previous draft of the recent copyright law amendments included a landlord liability provision imposing criminal liability on one who "provides physical or digital spaces for infringing activities," in 2011, DIP was apparently informed by the Thai Trade Representative that the provision was "redundant with the existing contributory offense of the Criminal Code."
 DIP then commissioned a research team to conduct an in-depth study on this issue.
-The authorities indicated they may opt for existing provisions under the Penal Code to prosecute landlords who facilitate infringement activities if there is enough evidence of the landlords supporting the wrongdoing.27 A test case under the existing law would be extremely helpful, but should not ultimately substitute for a strong landlord liability provision, which is necessary to crack down on piracy in the malls. - Inadequate Term of Protection: Regretfully, the amendments also failed to extend Thailand's term of copyright protection to be in line with the international trend of 70 years after the death of the author, or, in cases in which term is calculated based on publication, to at least 70 years.
+The authorities indicated they may opt for existing provisions under the Penal Code to prosecute landlords who facilitate infringement activities if there is enough evidence of the landlords supporting the wrongdoing.
+A test case under the existing law would be extremely helpful, but should not ultimately substitute for a strong landlord liability provision, which is necessary to crack down on piracy in the malls and should be considered in the current revision process. - Inadequate Term of Protection: Thailand should extend its term of copyright protection to be in line with the international trend of 70 years after the death of the author, or, in cases in which term is calculated based on publication, to at least 70 years.